 Due to bats being mobile, genetic diversity has largely been maintained despite changes in land use and other environmental pressures.
 However, on islands such as Britain, where human pressure is significant, there is an increased chance that genetic diversity suffers, which in turn has the potential to lead to extinction of a species.

-Due to the Bechstein’s affinity with a relatively narrow range of habitat type and features, populations of these bats are considered to be insular.
+Due to the Bechstein’s affinity with a relatively narrow range of habitats and features, populations of these bats are considered to be insular.
 Previous studies have shown an isolation of mating sites, which contributes to low genetic diversity.

 This particular study looked at 328 individual bats from 15 sites.
 A wing tissue sample was taken from each bat, in addition to a small number of droppings.

-The results found that levels of genetic diversity across all sites was high and levels of inbreeding low, with the exception of 1 UK population – Bernwood, Buckinghamshire, showed signs of inbreeding and low genetic diversity, making this particular population more vulnerable to environmental pressures, habitat fragmentation and loss.
+The results found that levels of genetic diversity across all sites was high and levels of inbreeding low, with the exception of one UK population – Bernwood, Buckinghamshire, which showed signs of inbreeding and low genetic diversity, making this particular population more vulnerable to environmental pressures, habitat fragmentation and loss.

 Whilst genetic diversity was found to be generally high across the species range, those in Britain exhibited a lower genetic diversity than elsewhere and were differentiated from the rest of Europe (Italian populations also appeared to show signs of isolation from the rest of Europe).
 This seems to be influenced by geographical barriers such as the English Channel, but a differentiation was also found to exist between the northern and southern part of the Bechstein’s range in the UK.
 The study reports that the absence of obvious physical barriers such as mountain ranges between both populations suggests that anthropogenic barriers may explain the differentiation.